pytorch/serve/README.md

 Now you've seen how easy it can be to serve a deep learning model with TS!
 [Would you like to know more?](docs/server.md)

-### Stopping the running model server
+### Stopping the running TorchServe
-To stop the current running model-server instance, run the following command:
+To stop the current running TorchServe instance, run the following command:
 ```bash
 $ torchserve --stop
 ```
-You would see output specifying that multi-model-server has stopped.
+You would see output specifying that TorchServe has stopped.

 ### Create a Model Archive